Supermarket: International expansion

-In Canada, the largest such company is Loblaw, which operates stores under a variety of banners targeted to different segments and regions, including Fortinos, Zehrs, No Frills, the Real Canadian Superstore, and Loblaws, the foundation of the company.
+Before then, a few countries had already begun to implement supermarkets due to their proximity to or affinity for the United States.
+Canada, to the north, had implemented the new retail format at the same time during the 1930s.
+For example, Québec's first supermarket opened in 1934 in Montréal, under the banner Steinberg's.
+In Canada, the largest supermarket chain is Loblaw, which operates stores under a variety of banners targeted to different segments and regions, including Fortinos, Zehrs, No Frills, the Real Canadian Superstore, and Loblaws, the foundation of the company.
 Sobeys is Canada's second largest supermarket with locations across the country, operating under many banners (Sobeys IGA in Quebec).
-Québec's first supermarket opened in 1934 in Montréal, under the banner Steinberg's.

-In the United Kingdom, self-service shopping took longer to become established.
-Even in 1947, there were just ten self-service shops in the country.
+In the United Kingdom, self-service shopping took longer to become established, despite its Special Relationship with the United States.
+In 1947, there were just ten self-service shops in the country.
 In 1951, ex-US Navy sailor Patrick Galvani, son-in-law of Express Dairies chairman, made a pitch to the board to open a chain of supermarkets across the country.
-The UK's first supermarket under the new Premier Supermarkets brand opened in Streatham, South London, taking ten times as much per week as the average British general store of the time.
-Other chains caught on, and after Galvani lost out to Tesco's Jack Cohen in 1960 to buy the 212 Irwin's chain, the sector underwent a large amount of consolidation, resulting in 'the big four' dominant UK of today: Tesco, Asda, Sainsbury's and Morrisons.
+The UK's first supermarket under the new Premier Supermarkets brand opened in Streatham, South London, taking in ten times as much revenue per week as the average British general store of the time.
+Other chains caught on quickly.
+The number of British supermarkets exploded from roughly 50 in 1950 to 572 by 1961, and finally to over 3,400 by 1969.
+After Galvani lost out to Tesco's Jack Cohen in 1960 to buy 212 stores of the Irwin's chain, the sector underwent significant consolidation, resulting in "the big four" dominant UK supermarket chains: Tesco, Asda, Sainsbury's and Morrisons.

 In the 1950s, supermarkets frequently issued trading stamps as incentives to customers.
 Today, most chains issue store-specific "membership cards", "club cards", or "loyalty cards".
-These typically enable the cardholder to receive special members-only discounts on certain items when the credit card-like device is scanned at check-out.
+These typically enable the cardholder to receive special members-only discounts on certain items when the credit card-like device is scanned at the checkout.
 Sales of selected data generated by club cards is becoming a significant revenue stream for some supermarkets.